cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

    .. raw:: html

-      Perform a explicit remeshing of a triangular mesh, by repeatedly applying edge flip, collapse, relax and refine to improve aspect ratio (triangle quality) and topological regularity.</p>
+      Perform a explicit remeshing of a triangular mesh, by repeatedly applying edge flip, collapse, relax and refine operations to regularize size and aspect ration of the triangular meshing.
+Loosely inspired to:<br>Hugues Hoppe, Tony DeRose, Tom Duchamp, John McDonald, and Werner Stuetzle.<br>Mesh optimization<br>(SIGGRAPH '93).
+ACM, New York, NY, USA, 19–26. <a href='https://doi.org/10.1145/166117.166119'>DOI</a></p>

    **Parameters:**